Fountain Square, Cincinnati: Tyler Davidson Fountain

 After the death of his brother-in-law and business partner Tyler Davidson, Cincinnati businessman Henry Probasco went to Munich, Germany in search of a suitable memorial to him.
 Many years before, artist August von Kreling had collaborated with Ferdinand von Miller at the Royal Bronze Foundry of Bavaria to design a fountain.
 Probasco requested the addition of four figures with animals that would act as drinking fountains, which Miller's sons designed.

 Events

-One of the works in the "EcoSculpt 2010" exhibition.

 Fountain Square has many events all through the week including speeches, games, movies, concerts, giveaways, and festivals.
 The square also has many seasonal events such as Halloween on the square, the ice rink, Oktoberfest (largest outside of Germany) and more.

 To celebrate the 40th anniversary of Earth Day 2010, the square featured "EcoSculpt 2010", an exhibit of sustainable art.
 The exhibit included "Atlas Recycled" by Tom Tsuchiya, a sculpture made of used atlases that doubled as a recycling receptacle for plastic bottles and aluminum cans.